Guinness VCT Hero 2

 Our view

-While the Guinness VCT is a new fund, it is overseen by a highly experienced EIS manager.
+While the Guinness VCT is still a relatively new fund, it is overseen by a highly experienced EIS manager.
 The Guinness Ventures team has a strong track record of identifying and investing in fast-growing companies that have demonstrated an ability to generate revenues, have strong financials and sound business models.

-This financial promotion has been communicated and approved by Wealth Club Ltd on 12 September 2025
+This financial promotion has been communicated and approved by Wealth Club Ltd on 22 July 2026

 Wealth Club aims to make it easier for experienced investors to find information on – and apply for – investments.
 You should base your investment decision on the offer documents and ensure you have read and fully understand them before investing.
 The information on this webpage is a marketing communication.
 It is not advice or a personal or research recommendation to buy any of the investments mentioned, nor does it include any opinion as to the present or future value or price of these investments.
 It does not satisfy legal requirements promoting investment research independence and is thus not subject to prohibitions on dealing ahead of its dissemination.